fishcus/KAP-manual/en/security/user.en.md

 ### About User

-To use KAP, a user must log in to the system using a login ID and password.
-Users are defined in the KAP metadata and exist across projects.
+To use Kyligence Enterprise, a user must log in to the system using a login ID and password.
+Users are defined in the Kyligence Enterprise built-in metadata and exist across projects.
 You do not have to define users for every project you create in a single metadata.

 User **ADMIN** is a built-in default user with system admin access permission created with a new KAP metadata. **System admin** user has all access permission for all projects.